Follow Your Nose -- Which Code Smells are Worth Chasing?: Methodology

+We list here properties that causal alerts \textbf{should have}.
+We call alerts that have these properties \textbf{suitable}.
+We \textbf{do not claim that suitable alerts are causal}.
+Non causal alerts might have the discussed properties due to many reasons, further discussed.

+We claim that a causal relation should have the properties that we used.
+Predictive power, monotonicity, and co-change are common causality properties, regardless of the domain \cite{10.1145/1368088.1368135, 5770619, kremenek2003z, imtiaz2019developers, hill1965environment, swanson2015definition, Amit2021CCP}.
+Controlling variables are also very common \cite{pearl2009causality}.
+We choose the developer and file length due to their large influence (See Figures \ref{fig:ccp_by_line_count_deciles}, \ref{fig:developer_deciles_by_ccp}), which should be controlled.
+Hence a causal relation should indicate low quality, lower quality when it is more common and when it increases, and predictive ability, regardless of the developer or the file length.

-Though smells might be valuable due to their predictive power alone, the implicit assumption is of causality.
-The common use is ``once you find a smell, remove it, in order to avoid the problems it causes''.
+Though alerts might be valuable due to their predictive power alone, their use implicitly assumes causality.
+That since alerts' common use is ``once you find an alert instance, fix it, in order to avoid the problems it causes''.

 A common approach in causality studies is to build models of possible relations among all variables \cite{pearl2009causality}.
-However, smells usage assumes that a smell occurrence is important on its own, regardless of other smells.
-We do the same and treat each smell separately, aiming for finding a smell-concept relation and not relations between smells.
-This allows us to use properties that examine each smell on its own and show the expected temporal behaviour.
-However, the separate analysis poses a threat of identifying a non causal smell as causal since it is very related to a causal smell.
+However, alerts’ usage assumes that an alert instance is important on its own, regardless of other instances and context.
+We do the same and treat each alert separately, aiming for finding an alert-concept relation and not relations between alerts.
+This allows us to use properties that examine each alert on its own and show the expected temporal behavior.
+Note that the separate analysis poses a threat of identifying a non causal alert as causal .
+A `TodoComment' added and removed with `IllegalCatch' will seem causal though it is merely predictive.

 The direction of causality, if it exists, is known.
-Given concept $C$ and smell $S$, one could build models for $S \rightarrow C$ and for $C \rightarrow S$, and see which is better supported.
-However, we know that a smell in the source code might lead to a bug, but the bugs won't modify the source code, invalidating $C \rightarrow S$.
-Due to these assumptions we are left with a simple model for smells and concepts causality.
+Given concept $C$ and alert $A$, one could build models for $A$ causes $ C$ and for $C$ causes $A$, and see which is better supported.
+However, we know that a alert in the source code might lead to a bug, but the bugs will not modify the source code, invalidating $C$ causes $A$.
+Due to these assumptions we are left with a simple model for causality of alerts and concepts.

+Figure \ref{fig:Causalty_Invetigated_Model} summarizes the graphical model that we use.
+We consider relations between an alert $a_{i}$ and a concept $c_{j}$.
+We take into account the \textbf{D}eveloper and \textbf{L}ength.
+We do not consider the influence of a concept on an alert, influence of other \textbf{U}nknown factors, relations between two alerts, relations between two concepts, and relations between multiple such entities.

+Note that extending the model will make it more complex and require more data to evaluate.
+Adding more requirements will reduce the number of suitable alerts and the current model already shows that the fixing of the vast majority of the alerts is not likely to be beneficial.

+While we do not explicitly address some factors, like programming language and problem domain, they are automatically controlled in comparison of the same file on different dates.